 Following international advances in the treatment of bone marrow disorders, Professor du Toit pioneered the establishment of the non-profit South African Bone Marrow Registry (SABMR), co-founding the organisation in 1991 with the late Professor Peter Jacobs.

 About the SABMR’s work

-Based at Groote Schuur Hospital, the SABMR is Africa’s only bone marrow registry supporting an active transplant programme, and has over 71,000 registered South African donors, recruited mostly by The Sunflower Fund.
+Based at Groote Schuur Hospital, the SABMR is Africa’s only bone marrow registry supporting an active transplant programme, and has over 73,000 registered South African donors.
 ‘Only a minority of patients who need a bone marrow transplant will find a matching donor in their family.
 For over 70% of patients, their only hope is to find a donor identified by the SABMR,’ says Professor du Toit.
 However, the chance of finding a compatible unrelated donor is approximately one in 100,000.
 To increase chances of finding a match for local patients, the SABMR partners with the 75 other international registries.

 Once established, the SABMR went from strength to strength.
 In 2006, the SABMR hosted the sixth international meeting of the World Bone Marrow Donor Association in Cape Town, where 35 international registries were represented.